Business Law and Litigation

 Through his law practice, Ryan is also regularly appointed by multiple Courts as a “Receiver” over troubled businesses, tasked with either managing, rehabilitating, or liquidating the business for the benefit of creditors.
 In 2018, at the request of the Oklahoma Insurance Commissioner, the Oklahoma County District Court appointed Ryan as “Interim CEO” of Union Mutual Insurance Company, an Oklahoma-domiciled insurance company, that was successfully rehabilitated and emerged from receivership.
 Ryan served as Interim CEO for a period of six months during which time he identified and installed a permanent corporate leadership team.
 In addition, in 2019, Ryan was appointed by the U.S. District Court for the Western District of Oklahoma to serve as Chairperson of a three-member Commission to assist the Federal Court in determining just compensation to multiple landowners in a federal eminent domain pipeline action.

 Ryan earned his law degree from the University of Oklahoma, and graduated magna cum laude from Boston College.
 Ryan also attended the L’Institut d’Etudes Politiques in Strasbourg, France.
 In his spare time, he enjoys coaching his children's activities, reading history, travel and archaeology.
 He is the co-author of “Opala: In Faithful Service to the Law,” a biography on former Oklahoma Supreme Court Justice Marian Opala, as well as "Principles and Perseverance: The Life of Don Nickles."

-Ryan is admitted to practice before the Oklahoma Supreme Court and all Oklahoma state courts, the federal courts of the Western and Northern Districts of Oklahoma, the 10th Circuit Court of Appeals and the United States Tax Court.
+Ryan is admitted to practice before the Oklahoma Supreme Court and all Oklahoma state courts, the federal courts of the Western, Northern and Eastern Districts of Oklahoma, the 10th Circuit Court of Appeals, the United States Tax Court and the United States Supreme Court.